ottacom/Radar-Reactive-Controller/README.md

                           "probename_id": probename (PrimaryKey uinque)
                           "sql": sql query
-                          "sqlengine" : the sql engine in use defined in database.json "probefile": the script to star (if you use this one you cant use sql) }
+                          "sqlengine" : the sql engine in use defined in database.json "probefile": the script to start (if you use this one you can't use sql) }
                   "condition": sql condition
                   "expected_value": value out from sql condition